-Further improvements were done.
+Further improvements were done on purchase of Fixed Assets and CWIP.

 In our opinion, there is an adequate internal control system commensurate with the size of the Company and the nature of its business for purchase of inventory and for the sale of goods and services.
 In our opinion, the internal control system for purchases of fixed assets including capital work-in-progress needs to be strengthened to be commensurate with the size of the Company and the nature of its business.
 In our opinion, there is a continuing failure to correct a major weakness in the internal controls for purchase of fixed assets and capital work-in-progress.